carltongibson/django-template-partials/README.md

 {% endpartialdef %}
 ```

-For extra readability, you can optionally add the name to your `{% endblock %}` tag.
+For extra readability, you can optionally add the name to your `{% endpartialdef %}` tag.
 For
 example:

 ```html